NATURAL COMPOSITION; HIGH POROSITY

 THE NEW GENERATION FOR PALLIATIVE CARE OF DOGS WITH OSTEOSARCOMA

-Osteosarcoma is the most common bone cancer in dogs with about 40,000 cases annually in Europe and the United States, it accounts for about 90% of all canine bone cancers.
+Osteosarcoma is the most common bone cancer in dogs, with about 40,000 cases annually in Europe and the United States.
+It accounts for about 90% of all canine bone cancers.
 If left untreated, the average survival time of a dog with osteosarcoma is usually no more than 4-5 months.

-BIOCERA-VET offers the orthopedic veterinarian
+BIOCERA-VET offers the veterinarian:

-- rapid post-operative recovery
+- short procedural time - rapid post-operative recovery

 - reduced analgesic treatment post-op

-- limited costs (compared to amputation and/or chemotherapy)
+- limited costs (compared to amputation

-Practical use of BIOCERA-VET Osteosarcoma:
+Practical use of BIOCERA-VET osteosarcoma:

-- minimally invasive surgical procedure
+- minimally invasive procedure

 - limited post-operative care

-- reduced analgesic treatment after cimentoplasty
+- reduced analgesic treatment after cementoplasty